euoc/aws-data-pipeline/README.md

 - Secrets Manager for database credentials
 - VPC isolated subnets for the database
 - Security groups with restrictive ingress/egress rules
+- Bastion host for secure database access
+- Key pairs for secure SSH access to the bastion host

 ## Testing